Discover the world through travel & beyond!

 6. Travel with friends.

 Co-vacations with friends work best with other parents who also have children around the same age as your offspring.
-The kids will enjoy playing together, allowing for some adult conversation during your trip.
-Plus, couples can take turns babysitting so each pair can steal away for an evening alone.
+The kids will enjoy playing together, allowing for adult conversation during your trip.
+Plus, couples can take turns babysitting so each pair can steal away for a couple of hours alone.

 Ski vacation with friends